Dr

 Academic biography

-Dr Maura Coulter is currently Associate Dean for Research at DCU Institute of Education and Associate Professor in primary physical education in the School of Arts Education and Movement.
-She completed her PhD in physical education professional development at Dublin City University in 2012.
-She is a graduate of Ulster University where she completed her undergraduate degree, BA (Hons) Sport and Leisure studies and postgraduate degrees, PGCE - Physical Education and MSc - Sport Science and Health.
-Before the formation of DCU Institute of Education she was a member of the Education Department in St Patrick’s College (2000-2016).
-Prior to relocating to Dublin she was a secondary school teacher at St Patrick's Girls Academy, Dungannon where she taught GCSE and A-Level physical education and GCSE religious education for seven years.
+She completed her PhD in Professional Development in Physical Education at Dublin City University in 2012.
+She is a graduate of Ulster University, where she completed her undergraduate degree, BA (Hons) Sport and Leisure Studies, and postgraduate degrees, PGCE - Physical Education, and MSc - Sport Science and Health.
+Before the formation of the DCU Institute of Education, she was a member of the Education Department at St Patrick’s College (2000-2016).
+Before relocating to Dublin, Maura was a secondary school teacher and taught GCSE and A-Level physical education and GCSE religious education in Northern Ireland.